top of page

 What are the side effects of the yellow fever shot?

 The yellow fever vaccine is a live virus vaccine so you can feel a little bit sick after receiving it.
-These side effects could include fever, muscle aches and headaches in about 1 out of 3 yellow fever vaccine recipients and injection site pain, redness or swelling in about 1 out of 5 vaccine recipients [1].
-If you have a more severe reaction such as difficulty breathing you should see a medical doctor.
-Severe side effects are rare.
-The most common side effects are pain, swelling and rash at the injection site.
+These side effects could include fever, muscle aches and headaches in about 3% to 7% of yellow fever vaccine recipients and injection site pain, redness or swelling in about 1% to 3% of vaccine recipients [1].Â

 Sources